 47050 Generals Highway

-KINGS CANYON NATIONAL PARK, Calif.
-June 12, 2017 – Fire staff completed ignitions on the last segment of the Cedar Central Prescribed Burn unit yesterday evening, for a total of 218 acres treated since Monday.
-With ignitions complete, firefighters will continue to patrol the area as vegetation inside the unit burns down.
+KINGS CANYON NATIONAL PARK, Calif. – Fire staff completed ignitions on the last segment of the Cedar Central Prescribed Burn unit on Monday, May 25, 2020, for a total of 245 acres treated since Sunday.
+With ignitions complete, firefighters will continue to patrol the area as vegetation inside the unit self-extinguishes.

 |Current as of|

 |Incident Type||Prescribed Fire|

 |Location||Cedar Grove, Kings Canyon National Park, east of Moraine Campground, north of Highway 180, and south and west of the Kings River|

 |Incident Commander||Sequoia & Kings Canyon National Parks - Cremers / Loyd(t)|

 Mixed conifer, deciduous

 This is the second phase of the Cedar Central Prescribed Burn.
 The first phase was completed in June 2019 in which 218 acres of the total 463 acre project were completed.